radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RadSec clients MUST establish a (D)TLS session immediately upon connecting to a new server.
 All data received over a TCP or UDP port assigned for RadSec is opaque for the RADIUS client or server application and must be handled by the TLS or DTLS implementation.
-Closing TLS connections and discarding invalid UDP datagrams are done by the (D)TLS implmentation.
+Closing TLS connections and discarding invalid UDP datagrams are done by the (D)TLS implementation.

 RadSec has no notion of negotiating (D)TLS in an ongoing communication.
 As RADIUS has no provisions for capability signaling, there is also no way for a server to indicate to a client that it should transition to using TLS or DTLS.